greenboxal/doggohub/doc/ci/triggers/README.md

 # Triggering Builds through the API

-> [Introduced][ci-229] in GitLab CE 7.14.
+> [Introduced][ci-229] in DoggoHub CE 7.14.

 > **Note**:
-GitLab 8.12 has a completely redesigned build permissions system.
+DoggoHub 8.12 has a completely redesigned build permissions system.
 Read all about the [new model and its implications](../../user/project/new_ci_build_permissions_model.md#build-triggers).

 Triggers can be used to force a rebuild of a specific `ref` (branch or tag)